jacksonjw12/mbannister.github.io/_teaching/60-w17/index.md

 Your grade in the course is a weighted average of your grades on homework, quizzes and exams, computed as follows:

-- Presentation and Report on Societal Impact of Computing: 10%
 - Homework, Lab and Participation: 20%
 - Midterm Exam 1: 25%
 - Midterm Exam 2: 25%